CliMA/Oceananigans.jl/docs/src/appendix/staggered_grid.md

 [Sani81](@cite).

 The staggered grid was first introduced by [Harlow65](@cite) with their *marker and cell* method.
-In meteorology and oceanography, this particulare staggered grid configuration is referred to as the Arakawa C-grid after [Arakawa77](@cite), who investigated four different staggered grids and the unstaggered A-grid for use in an atmospheric model.
+In meteorology and oceanography, this particular staggered grid configuration is referred to as the Arakawa C-grid after [Arakawa77](@cite), who investigated four different staggered grids and the unstaggered A-grid for use in an atmospheric model.

 [Arakawa77](@cite) investigated the dispersion relation of inertia-gravity waves[^2] traveling in the ``x``-direction